npm/cli/docs/content/configuring-npm/package-json.md

 * The name must be less than or equal to 214 characters.
 This includes the scope for scoped packages.
-* The name can't start with a dot or an underscore.
+* The names of scoped packages can begin with a dot or an underscore.
+This is not permitted without a scope.
 * New packages must not have uppercase letters in the name.
 * The name ends up being part of a URL, an argument on the command line, and a folder name.
 Therefore, the name can't contain any non-URL-safe characters.